Duloch

 Duloch (/ˈduːlɒx/ DOO-lokh), or Duloch Park, is a residential suburb of Dunfermline, in Fife, Scotland.

 The closest railway stations are Rosyth, Dunfermline Queen Margaret, Dunfermline City, Dalgety Bay and Inverkeithing.

 The lower price of large homes compared to homes across the Forth, as well as its proximity to the M90 motorway, has attracted many Edinburgh commuters.

 Local amenities include two large supermarkets (Tesco and Aldi) and a small shopping area.
 The nearby 'Fife Leisure Park' contains a cinema, gym, bowling alley, other leisure facilities and restaurants.
 Three primary schools serve the area - Masterton, Duloch and Carnegie Primaries.
-The campus of Duloch Primary school contains a large public library, café, gym, astro turf, several halls used for sports and community classes and Calaiswood, a special needs school.
+The campus of Duloch Primary school contains a large public library, café, gym, astro turf, several halls used for sports and community classes and Calaiswood, a special education school.